TheBnl/silverstripe-boilerplate/README.md

 ### file structure

-    mysite
+    app
-    |-- code // your php code in here
+    |-- src // your php code in here
     |-- css // the css in here is generated from the files in /scss
     |-- images // project images
     |-- javascript // all your self written javascript